gfakx/IAC-Azure-Django/README.md

 ### b.
 Update and Upgrade the VM:
 Update the package list and upgrade the packages.
-'sudo apt-get update' && 'sudo apt-get upgrade'
+`sudo apt-get update' && 'sudo apt-get upgrade`

 ### c.
 Use Provided Script to Install Necessary Tools:
 Copy the `django-install.sh` script to the VM, ensure it's executable and run it.